Irrlicht Engine logo

 using namespace scene;

-Now we'll define the resolution in a constant for using in initializing the device and setting up the viewport.
-In addition we set up a global variable saying splitscreen is wished, or not.
+Now we'll define the resolution in a constant for use in initializing the device and setting up the viewport.
+In addition we set up a global variable saying splitscreen is active or not.

 //Resolution